KwabenBerko/net_mock/README.md

 ### Basic Setup

-Here's a basic example of how to use NetMock to mock a GET request in a test:
+Here's a basic example of how to use `net_mock` to mock a GET request in a test:

 ```dart
 void main() {